 You now have a Mason Jar Bullet-Style Blender.
 Simply invert the base onto the blender and pulse.
 Never fill the jar with anything that creates Gas as this such as Oxyclean or vinegar and baking soda, etc.

 You wouldn't want your jar to explode!

-Also, Never fill the jar past the "shoulders" of the jar, the contents need room to expand.
+Also, Never fill the jar past the "shoulders" of

 What do we use the Bullet-Style Mason Jar Blender for?
 Well, Everything!